 Marcel Kessler was appointed as non-executive Chair of the Board in 2020 and was President and Chief Executive Officer of Pason from 2011 to 2020.
-Prior to joining Pason, Mr. Kessler was President, North America, of Exploration Logistics Group, a medical and safety services provider for remote operations.
-President and Chief Executive Officer of CCR Technologies Ltd., a petrochemical reclamation company, and a partner with McKinsey & Company, a management consulting firm.
-He has a master's degree in finance from the London Business School and a master's degree in engineering from the Swiss Federal Institute of Technology, Mr. Kessler is considered a non-independent director because of his role with Pason prior to his appointment as Chair of the Corporation.
+Prior to joining Pason, Mr. Kessler was President, North America, of Exploration Logistics Group, a medical and safety services provider for remote operations, President and Chief Executive Officer of CCR Technologies Ltd., a petrochemical reclamation company, and a partner with McKinsey & Company, a management consulting firm.
+He has a master's degree in finance from the London Business School and a master's degree in engineering from the Swiss Federal Institute of Technology.
+Mr. Kessler has been awarded his ICD.D designation by the Institute of Corporate Directors.
+He is considered a non-independent director because of his role with Pason prior to his appointment as Chair of the Corporation.

-Non-Executive Chair of the Board

-Director since: 2012
+Non-Executive Chair of the Board Director since: 2012

-Non-Independent Age: 54
+Non-Independent Age: 55

-Calgary, Alberta, Canada
+Cochrane, Alberta, Canada

-Shares (1) RSUs(2)(5) DSUs (2) Total Shareholdings (3) 65,000 \$634,400
+Shares (1) DSUs (2) Total Shareholdings (3) 65,000 13,748 \$1,046,561

-Board and Committees 2020 Meetings (6) Total 2020 Attendance Value of Total 2020 Compensation (4) (5) Board of Directors 5/5 100% -
+Board and Committees 2021 Meetings Total 2021 Attendance Value of Total 2021 Compensation (4) Board of Directors 6/6 100% \$141,029

-Expertise: Board & Governance, Leadership Experience, Industry Experience, Financial Literacy, Technology, Human Resources and Compensation, International Business & Health, Safety, Environmental and Social Responsibility.
+Expertise: Board & Governance, Leadership, Industry Experience, Financial Literacy, Technology, Cybersecurity, Human Resources & Compensation, International Business, and Health, Safety, Environmental & Social Responsibility.